X

 Christian Mahogany - G, Boston College

 This pick will upgrade from a second to a first-round pick if Aaron Rodgers plays 65 percent of the offensive snaps in 2023.
-It's no secret that Packers GM Brian Gutekunst values his guys in the trenches.
-With David Bakhtiari's recent injury history and uncertain to return to his previous Pro Bowl form, there have been discussions about the possibility of Elgton Jenkings switching to left tackle.
+It's no secret that Packers GM Brian Gutekunst values his guys on the offensive and defensive lines.
+With David Bakhtiari's recent injury history it's uncertain if he can return to his previous Pro Bowl form, and there have been discussions about the possibility of Elgton Jenkings switching to left tackle.
 Mahogany, a talented guard, gives Green Bay more depth on the interior as they wait and see how Jordan Love develops.

 26. Detroit Lions